mlflow/mlflow/docs/source/llms/deployments/index.rst

 conversational models, while ``llm/v1/embeddings`` endpoints would typically be associated with embedding or transformer models.
 The model you choose should be appropriate for the type of endpoint specified.

-Here's an example of a model name configuration within a route:
+Here's an example of a model name configuration within an endpoint:

 .. code-block:: yaml